Bell Qualifier DLX Review

 The Purchase

 My last stop was Cycle Gear.
-I liked the look and feel of the Shoei RF-SR, but it was $100 more than the Bell.
-For the money, I felt the Qualifier DLX was the better deal.
+I liked the look and feel of the Shoei RF-SR, but it was over $100 more than the Bell.

-Transitions Adaptive Shield
+Adaptive Face Shield

 Visor Mechanism